-This recipe will teach you the simple process of how to boil corn on the cob.
-All you need is salted water and fresh corn!
+Check out this quick recipe guide to learn how long to boil corn on the cob.
+All you need is salted water and fresh corn.
+It’s a crazy easy summer staple.

 cooked corn on a cob with butter on a plate

-• Trim the Ends: You’ll notice that the kernels near the top and bottom of the cob are smaller, drier, and harder.
-Using a sharp knife, slice them off by removing both the stem and crown of the corn.
+• Trim the cob ends: The corn kernels on the edges of the cob are smaller, drier, and harder.
+With a sharp knife, slice off the cob ends.

-• Boil the Corn: Bring the water to a boil and boil the corn for 45 minutes, or until the kernels turn bright yellow and tender.
-Remove the cobs from the water using a colander or tongs and enjoy!
+• Boil the corn: Bring the water to a boil over high heat on the stove and cook the corn for 45 minutes, or until the kernels turn bright yellow and are tender.
+Use tongs or a colander to remove the cobs from the water.
+Brush on melted butter and salt for extra flavor.

 corn on a cob in a pot with salt and water